Upgrading Connectware to 2.0.1 (Docker)

 docker compose up -d

-1. Ensure, that only a single instance of Connectware is running in this Docker installation.
-If you run multiple installations on the same machine, identify the postgresql container belonging to this installation manually using docker ps and use its name as CW_POSTGRESQL_CONTAINER in the next step.
+1. Ensure that only a single instance of Connectware is running in this Docker installation.
+If you run multiple installations on the same machine, identify the system-control-server container belonging to this installation manually using docker ps and use its name as CW_SCS_CONTAINER in the next step.

 Last updated